archibate/vimrc/README-en.md

 # Quick Install

-Download `vimrc-release.tar.gz` from [GitHub release](https://github.com/archibate/vimrc/releases).
+Download `vimrc-install.sh` from [GitHub release](https://github.com/archibate/vimrc/releases).

 For speed, Chinese users may download using the [Gitee mirror](https://gitee.com/archibate/vimrc/releases).

-Extract it, then execute the script `.vim/install.sh` in it.
+Execute this script directly: `bash vimrc-install.sh`

-It will take some time to detect your Linux distro and install required packages for you:
+It will take some time to detect your Linux distro and install all the required packages for you:

-> fzf, ripgrep, ccls, nodejs (12.x or above)
+> ripgrep, ccls, nodejs (12.x or above)

 ... as well as many Vim plugins.
 After it finish, start `vim` to enjoy playing it.